 'Now scrap it completely': Shropshire MP demands government go further after farm tax U-turn

+'Hard-won improvement' or 'last-minute concession': Shropshire and Mid Wales MPs welcome Government's farm tax U-turn

+Shropshire MPs from across the political divide have welcomed the Government's climbdown on its controversial farm inheritance tax reforms.

-A county MP has called for the government to go further and scrap its farm inheritance tax completely.
+One MP called for the Government to go further and scrap its farm inheritance tax completely.

-The comments, from North Shropshire's Liberal Democrat MP Helen Morgan, have come after the government announced it would be watering down its controversial farm inheritance tax plans.
+The comments, from North Shropshire's Liberal Democrat MP Helen Morgan, come after the Government announced it would be watering down its controversial farm inheritance tax (IHT) plans.

 The proposals have been the subject of major criticism and protests from farmers since they were revealed.

-Under the changes announced today the farm tax inheritance threshold will increase from £1 million to £2.5 million.
+Under the changes announced on Tuesday the farm tax inheritance threshold will increase from £1 million to £2.5 million.

 She said: "This change is a hard-won improvement on the Government’s original family farm tax which should never have been threatened in the first place.